tcoplan526/bowling/bowling/content/post/tournaments/2024-Annual-Tournament.md

 weight: 9
 ---

-Please join us 11/16-11/17 and 11/23-11/24 for the SNHUSBC annual association tournament.
-We are adding $1000 to the team prize fund! <a href="index.pdf" target="blank">Click here for a registration form. </a>
+Please join us November 16 & 17 and November 23 & 24 for the SNHUSBC annual association tournament.
+We are adding $1,000 to the team prize fund! <a href="index.pdf" target="blank">Click here for a registration form. </a>

 Walk-ins are welcome up to 30 minutes prior to squad start times, depending on lane availability.
 See you there and good luck!